alexleboucher/docker-express-postgres-boilerplate/README.md

 ## HTTP Request Logging

 To log HTTP requests, we use the express middleware [morgan](https://github.com/expressjs/morgan).
-You can easily configure it by passing a [predifined format](https://github.com/expressjs/morgan#predefined-formats) as parameter in `src/config/express.ts`.
+You can easily configure it by passing a [predefined format](https://github.com/expressjs/morgan#predefined-formats) in `src/app/server.ts`.

 Example:
 ```typescript